Basil Tree’s Earth Friendly Practices

 - Cutlery, cups and clear containers are made from corn products purchased from a non-profit supporting environmental sustainability http://www.worldcentric.org/

 - Napkins are from 100% recycled paper (60% post consumer)

 - We have switched over our lighting to low-energy florescent bulbs

 - Collect all food waste to be picked up by Save that Stuff http://www.savethatstuff.com/ to be made into compost.
 We cut our garbage production by more than half.

 - Our cooking oil is recycled into bio-fuel

 - We combine delivery trips and use smaller vans whenever possible

-- We work with Somerville Local First, an organization which supports locally owned businesses and strives for sustainability and environmental responsibility. http://www.somervillelocalfirst.org
+- We are active members of Cambridge Local First, an organization which supports locally owned businesses and strives for sustainability and environmental responsibility. http://cambridgelocalfirst.org/

-- We are working with our suppliers to increase our use of local products and organic products
+- We continually work with our suppliers to use as many local and sustainable products as possible.